Goods: Fourfold model of goods

-There are four types of goods based on the characteristics of rival in consumption and excludability: Public Goods, Private Goods, Common Resources, and Club Goods.
+There are four types of goods based on the characteristics of rival in consumption and excludability: public goods, private goods, common resources, and club goods.
 These four types plus examples for anti-rivalry appear in the accompanying table.

 Public goods

 Goods that are both non-rival and non-excludable are called public goods.
 In many cases, renewable resources, such as land, are common commodities but some of them are contained in public goods.
-Public goods are non-exclusive and non-competitive, meaning that individuals cannot be stopped from using them and anyone can consume this good without hindering the ability of others to consume them.
+Public goods are non-exclusive and non-competitive, meaning that individuals cannot be straightforwardly stopped from using them, and anyone can consume this good without hindering the ability of others to consume them.
 Examples in addition to the ones in the matrix are national parks, or firework displays.
 It is generally accepted by mainstream economists that the market mechanism will under-provide public goods, so these goods have to be produced by other means, including government provision.
 Public goods can also suffer from the Free-Rider problem.

 Private goods

 Private goods are excludable goods, which prevent other consumers from consuming them.
 Private goods are also rivalrous because one good in private ownership cannot be used by someone else.
 That is to say, consuming some goods will deprive another consumer of the ability to consume the goods.
 Private goods are the most common type of goods.
 They include what you have to get from the store.
-For examples food, clothing, cars, parking spaces,etc. An individual who consumes an apple denies another individual from consuming the same one.
+For examples food, clothing, cars, parking spaces, etc. An individual who consumes an apple denies another individual from consuming the same one.
 It is excludable because consumption is only offered to those willing to pay the price.